Listen to the Podcast

 We’re at -$3.60, our delta is 48, so think about it, if I increase this by $1 right now, watch what happens to this profit and loss picture over here.

 What I’m going to do is increase this dollar figure, it’s going to jump the strike price right here, which will affect this line.
 And this line will move by a dollar over here, and you’ll see the profit and loss changing.

 Watch what happens here, and you can see that the profit and loss will change by that $48.64.
 I’ll go ahead, hit enter and there you go.
-You can see now it’s at $45, because we were at -$3 or so, and now you can see that we basically made $45.
+You can see how it’s at $45 because we were at -$3 or so, and now you can see that we made $45.

-That’s really how that delta really works.
-And of course your theta is your time value and the Vega is the volatility, which is a little more complicated beyond the scope of this video.
+That’s really how that delta works.
+And of course your theta is your time value, and the Vega is the volatility, which is a little more complicated beyond the scope of this video.

 Hopefully, this makes a little bit more sense now, as far as just a basic guideline to trading options.
 As you can see, options are fairly complicated, there’s a lot of things involved in them, but I hope this gave you a handful of foundational concepts, this is still just touching the surface, there are much more foundational concepts to learn, but maybe it just gave you a few more insights to just some basics behind looking at options and trading options and indeed the way the big picture of things really work when trading options.